 Four-Point Traffic Violations in Virginia

 One step above basic traffic violations in Virginia is four-point traffic violations.
-In Virginia, four-point traffic violations include speeding (10-19 mph above the limit), passing when unsafe, failing to stop for a pedestrian, following another car too closely, and others.
+In Virginia, four-point traffic violations include speeding (10-19 mph above the limit), passing when unsafe, failing to stop for a pedestrian, and following another car too closely.